KevinCHiggins/MoireTest/README.md

     - need to sort it so all shapes have a stroke of the same colour (a handy but I think appropriate simplification)
 11. [DONE] Get workaround into save-load!!
 And tidied it up a micron
 12. [DONE] Get masking into save-load!!
 Heheh, I have to extract shapes from the mask... now, they will lose their order in the original session but that's fine - overall order is just a way of dealing with things within the app - so, I'll simply put them on top of the array
-13. Working rect!
-14. Multi-object/blend, say just for curves - it's a tasty effect!
-15. UI nice to haves
-    - disable edits when all deleted
-    - a preview button to hide handles (maybe piggyback on previous!)
-    - use hatching and moire made in the app, as backgrounds for hip UI elements?
-    - make a grid layout or some such

 Then I want to make a gallery (prob with screenshots) for this readme, and I'm done!
 Time to write a blog post about it.